To improve cyber resilience, organizations must manage their unstructured data risk

 Email, documents, media files, social media posts—all of these are forms of unstructured data.
 Unstructured data is everywhere.

 According to Gartner, 80-90% of enterprise data is unstructured.
-This data is also growing three times faster than structured data, with research firm ITC predicting a growth from 33 zettabytes in 2018 to 175 zettabytes by 2025.
+This data is also growing three times faster than structured data, with research firm IDC predicting a growth from 33 zettabytes in 2018 to 175 zettabytes by 2025.

 Unstructured data naturally provides more context and insight, acting as a record of decisions made or strategies established.